Sonitotum with Matthew Wayne Selznick Episode 006: Your Creative Family

 Making the Episode

-This episode took over seven hours to record, edit, and produce the two different editions of the show, and to prepare the social media assets and graphics and write the show notes.
+This episode took over seven hours to record, edit, and produce, and to prepare the social media assets and graphics and write the show notes.

 Equipment and Software